 8. Meet new people

-Whenever you find the time, get out and meet some new people.
-Perhaps you could go out for drinks with work colleagues you’ve never been out with before, or meet your friend’s friends.
+Whenever you find the time, get out and meet some new people, new girls.
+Perhaps you can go out for drinks with work colleagues you’ve never been out with before, or meet your friend’s friends.

 Go to events with friends or by yourself, and don’t be afraid to reach out to new people and strike up a conversation.
 Whether you’re in a bar, an art gallery, or a cozy coffee shop, there’s always someone new to talk to.

 Search online for events that spark your interest in your area.
-Going to new events alone might seem daunting at first, but if you can muster up the courage, you might find the motivation when you’re there to make some new friends.
-Who knows, you might even find someone else to take on dates or have some romantic adventure with!
+Going to new events alone may seem daunting at first, but if you can muster up the courage, you may find the motivation when you’re there to make some new friends.

 9. Speak to a counselor if you’re feeling low